InBrewJ/negroni-club/README.md

 For the simple / core three tier client / server approach:

 - Expo + TypeScript (as a web / native iOS/Android UI framework)
-- Golang + Gin + GORM as a golang centric REST API
+- Golang + Gin + GORM as a golang centric REST API (and any workers, etc)
 - Cockroach DB (as a database)

 ## What is the Development Environment?